Institutional Biosafety Committee

 All teaching and research with specific biological materials must have protocols registered with the HIBC for review and approval.
 Materials that must be registered include all transgenic organisms, recombinant DNA, human blood or tissues, or other potentially biohazardous materials.
 HIBC has overlapping roles with other college committees, including the Institutional Review Board and the Institution Animal Care and Use Committee, and will communicate with them when necessary and appropriate.

-The Hamilton College Institutional Biosafety Committee is currently composed of the following members: Herman Lehman, Chair of HIBC (Prof. of Biology, Hamilton College), Wei-Jen Chang (Assoc.
-Prof. of Biology, Hamilton College, human gene transfer), Natalie Nannas (Assist.
-Prof. of Biology, Hamilton College, plant pathogen), Jeffrey Ritchie (Director of Sponsored Program Grants, Hamilton College), Brian Hansen (Director of Environmental Protection, Safety & Sustainability, Hamilton College), Mary Collis (Assistant Director of Environmental Protection, Safety & Sustainability, Hamilton College), Jonathan Cordeiro (Research Scientist, Masonic Medical Research Institute), and Coralie Poizat (Research Associate Professor, Masonic Medical Research Institute).
-All Members of the HIBC are appointed for a 3 year term by the Dean of the Faculty, Hamilton College.
+The Hamilton College Institutional Biosafety Committee is currently composed of the following members: Siobhan Robinson, Chair of HIBC (Prof. of Psychology & Neuroscience, Hamilton College), Herman Lehman (Prof. of Biology, Hamilton College), Michael Welsh (Assist.
+Prof. of Biology, Hamilton College), Brian Hansen (Director of Environmental Protection, Safety & Sustainability, Hamilton College), Jonathan Cordeiro (Research Scientist, Masonic Medical Research Institute), and Jessica Thomas (Assoc Prof. of Biology, Utica College).
+All members of the HIBC are appointed for a 3-year term by the Dean of the Faculty, Hamilton College.

 Office of Environmental Protection, Safety and Sustainability